Joshua-David1/Shunya-CTF-Writeup/README.md

 ### Rivest Salted Adleman
 #### Approach
 1) This is a classic RSA problem.
 There'll be p,q and e given.
 But here, p was given and q was XORed with some value which resulted in salted_q.Generally p*q = n ,but in this case it was p*salted_q which was salted_n and then e value was the standard value (65537). <br>
 2) Now q has to be found.
 The description hinted that q was XORed with anywhere from 1-9 or it was XORed with 123456789.
-There tried both the combination and found out the working one.
+Therefore tried both the combination and found out the working one.
 It was 123456789.
 XORing salted_q with that would give the real q.
 Now we have all the values required to calculate the n, phi and d.
 #### CODE
 ```
 from pwn import *